uclab-potsdam/inflect/README.md

 ## Credits

-The !fnlect framework was developed by Theresa Eingartner and Marian Dörk in collaboration with Johanna Drucker.
+The !nflect framework was developed by Theresa Eingartner and Marian Dörk in collaboration with Johanna Drucker.

 The framework relies on the libraries <a href="https://d3js.org">D3.js</a>, <a href="https://vega.github.io">Vega & Vega-Lite</a>, and <a href="https://marked.js.org">Marked</a> for their visualization, interaction, and parsing powers.